mesnico/VBS22-KIS-Analysis/README.md

 Hopefully, this repo will help to analyze also the logs from the future versions of VBS.

 ## Data Preparation
 First of all, run the following command.
 This will extract log data from 2022 teams and will prepare the environment.
-Some data is collected from the local logs of the systems, others from the public [run file](https://github.com/lucaro/VBS-Archive/tree/main/2022) of the [DRES](https://github.com/dres-dev/DRES) server.
+Some data are collected from the local logs of the systems, others from the public [run file](https://github.com/lucaro/VBS-Archive/tree/main/2022) of the [DRES](https://github.com/dres-dev/DRES) server.
 ```
 ./prepare.sh
 source venv/bin/activate